pacs.008.001.08 XSD schema and business logic

 <PmtId>

-<InstrId></InstrId> <!-- Instruction ID, optional text 1..35 -->
+<InstrId></InstrId> <!-- Instruction ID, optional, text 1..35 -->

-<EndToEndId></EndToEndId> <!-- End to end ID, mandatory text 1..35 -->
+<EndToEndId></EndToEndId> <!-- End-to-end ID, mandatory, text 1..35 -->

-<TxId></TxId> <!-- Transaction ID, mandatory text 1..35 -->
+<TxId></TxId> <!-- Transaction ID, mandatory, text 1..35 -->

-<UETR></UETR> <!-- Unique end-to-end transaction reference, optional UUID-v4 -->
+<UETR></UETR> <!-- Unique end-to-end transaction reference, optional, UUID v4 -->

 </PmtId>

-3.2.
+2.2.
 Determination of payment type

-- The Clearing System
+- Clearing System (

 <FIToFICstmrCdtTrf>